Take a mind-blowing tour of historic, cultural and modern Japan during its mesmerising winter

 3. Due to the rapid increase in tourism in Japan and in the lead up to the 2020 Tokyo Olympics it has been necessary to go outside our traditional tour leader sources.
 As a result our passionate, professional and trained tour leaders may be local Japanese or long term foreign residents in Japan.

 4. We are currently unable to book pre or post tour accommodation at our start & finish point hotels due to limited room availability.
-We recommend booking a hotel of your choice through an online booking engine if you are planning to stay longer in Japan.
+We recommend booking a hotel of your choice through your travel agent or an online booking engine if you are planning to stay longer in Japan.

 5. Please be aware that the snow monkeys are wild animals with unpredictable behaviors - depending on the weather, their mating activities and other factors, the chance of seeing the snow monkeys is not 100% guaranteed.